dmesser/ocp-3.7-cns-3.6-lab/lab-guide/docs/module-5-cns-for-infra.md

 [![OpenShift Metrics PVC](img/metrics_pvc.png)](img/metrics_pvc.png)

 Congratulations.
 You have successfully deploy OpenShift Metrics using scalable, fault-tolerant and persistent storage.
-The data that you see visualized in the UI is stored on a `PersistentVolume` served by CNS.
+The data that you see visualized in the UI is stored on a `PersistentVolume` served by CNS using `gluster-block`.

-!!!
-Note "Preview"
-    This was a preview of the general process.
-Note that this will be supported for production with the release of CNS 3.6.

 #### Deploying OpenShift Logging with Persistent Storage from CNS